District 181 Foundation

 Serving the District 181 Community

 The District 181 Foundation delivers programming and resources to all members of the District 181 community, enriching and enhancing our excellent educational system.
-Nationally renowned speakers, student enrichment programs such as; The Young Writers Program, an after-school homework assistance hotline, community service grants for students, and professional development opportunities for teachers are just a few of the programs provided this year.
+Nationally renowned speakers, student enrichment programs such as The Young Writers Program, Tech Ambassadors, the D181 Student Art Show, KIDS Grants for students, and professional development opportunities for teachers are just a few of the programs provided each year.
 Each year the District 181 Foundation continues to grow and innovate in collaboration with our community.

 History